0x4447-office/0x4447_webpage_consulting/_posts/2020-07-17-cloudformation-tips-and-tricks.md

 Since a CloudFormation is nothing more then a JSON file, one might think that keeping everything in one big file is the right way to go.
 But it is not.
 After you have added multiple services, even as little as 3, then you will have to scroll across the file like crazy trying to edit it, and each new service exponentially extends the complexity of managing the file.

 A good approach that I found helpful is to keep the JSON familiarity while braking down each service in a separated JSON file.
-Hence, I create a framework called Grapes.
+Hence, I create a framework called [Grapes](https://www.npmjs.com/package/@0x4447/grapes).

-With the Grapes framework, you are free to structure the Resource folder however you want.
+With the [Grapes framework](https://www.npmjs.com/package/@0x4447/grapes), you are free to structure the Resource folder however you want.
 You can nest folders and name your files in total freedom – whatever makes sense to your project.

 The only imposed structure is the root folders.
-I have used Grapes for the past year and I have been able to make and easily manage a massive stack, since everything remains neatly organized.
+I have used Grapes since 2019 and I have been able to make and easily manage a massive stack, since everything remains neatly organized.
 Below you can find a handful of links to open source projects that I released using Grapes.

 # The bare minimum

 One of the few negatives about CloudFormation is the parameters part and how it is implemented in the AWS Console.

 When you deploy a stack the first time with multiple parameters and there is an error, you'll loose everything you added.
-This is infuriating when you have a stack with 50 parameters, because redeploying a stack until work for 10 times multiplied by 50 equals 500 inputs you had to repeatedly add.
+This is infuriating when you have a stack with 50 parameters, because if you have to redeploy a stack until it works, and let's say it takes 10 retries and you have 50 parameters, then that's equal to you having to do 500 copy and paste actions.

 The only work around at this moment is to start small.
 Make the smallest stack that makes sense to you, deploy it successfully, and then the parameters will be saved.
 Afterwards you can incrementally add a service to the others.